GluuFederation/docs-gg-prod/docs/source/upgrade.md

 # Upgrade 4.0 to 4.1

-Follow the below step to upgrade from 4.0 to 4.1.
+Follow these steps to upgrade from 4.0 to 4.1.

 !!!
 Important
     Upgrades should always be thoroughly scoped and tested on a development environment first.